1. Key Characteristics of a Shar-Pei

 - Skin problems

 - Kidney failure

-Shar-Peis can end up in rescues and shelters.
-Start with our adoptable dog search to find one near you, or contact your local rescue groups.
+Shar-Peis, like any purebred dog, can end up in rescues and shelters.
+Start with our adoptable dog search to find one near you, or contact local rescue groups.

 Unscrupulous breeders may have deceptive advertisements or websites, so be sure you read our article on puppy mill red flags before buying a Shar-Pei puppy.